 The Journal of Forensic Accounting Research (JFAR) promotes excellence in the research, teaching, and practice of forensic accounting, with a balance among basic research, practice, and education.
 In addition, forensic accounting research is to be broadly conceived and not limited to fraud research.
-In 2021, JFAR will publish a special interest forum titled "Whistleblowing and Forensic Accounting" The editors invite submissions of original unpublished work for this special topic issue.
+JFAR will periodically publish a special interest forum titled "Whistleblowing and Forensic Accounting" The editors invite submissions of original unpublished work for this special topic forum.